BurkeBlaine1999/SoftwareTesting/SoftwareTestingProject.md

 ## 5.0 TEST SCHEDULE

 **Unit Testing : 5 Days**
-We have alloted 5 days to Unit testing as it is vital all individual components function as intended.
+We have allotted 5 days to Unit testing as it is vital all individual components function as intended.

-**System and Integration Testing : 5 days**
+**System and Integration Testing: 5 days**
-We have alloted 4 days to system and integration testing as we appreciate it is tedious work to assemble an entire application.
+We have allotted 4 days to system and integration testing as we appreciate it is tedious work to assemble an entire application.

-**Performance and Stress Testing : 3 days**
+**Performance and Stress Testing: 3 days**
-We have alloted 3 days to Performance and Stress Testing because it should not take too long to test this aspect and also the game should not be too intensive due to its pixel art style making the game less intensive.
+We have allotted 3 days to Performance and Stress Testing because it should not take too long to test this aspect and the game should not be too intensive due to its pixel art style making the game less intensive.

-**User Acceptance Testing : 8 days**
+**User Acceptance Testing: 8 days**
-We have alloted 8 days to User Acceptance Testing as we need to take into account that people may not sit down and play the game immediately and may have busy schedules.
+We have allotted 8 days to User Acceptance Testing as we need to take into account that people may not sit down and play the game immediately and may have busy schedules.

-**Batch Testing : 3 days**
+**Batch Testing: 3 days**
-Bathc testing should only take 3 days due to it being a fairly fast process when having multiple members actively doing it.
+Batch testing should only take 3 days due to it being a fairly fast process when having multiple members actively doing it.

-**Automated Regression Testing : If something is changed** Automated Regression Testing has no time limit as once anything has been updated it must be tested imeediatly to ensure it has not began making errors throughout the application.
+**Automated Regression Testing: If something is changed** Automated Regression Testing has no time limit as once anything has been updated it must be tested immediately to ensure it has not begun making errors throughout the application.

-**Beta Testing Participants : 20 days**
+**Beta Testing Participants: 20 days**
-We have alloted 20 days to out beta test as again people may be busy and cannot play it immediatly , we also want people to have time to play and complete the beta.
-It is also important we dont rush people into playing it as this may impact the user experience.
+We have allotted 20 days to out beta test as again people may be busy and cannot play it immediately, we also want people to have time to play and complete the beta.
+It is also important we don’t rush people into playing it as this may impact the user experience.
 We would prefer them to take their time and enjoy the game.

 ## 6.0 CONTROL PROCEDURES

-If any problems occur thoughout the testing proccess we would take note of the problem and forward it to the test leader who would then pass the information onto the development team.
-Once the devlopers have fixed the issue the testers will once again test the project.
+If any problems occur throughout the testing process, we would take note of the problem and forward it to the test leader who would then pass the information onto the development team.
+Once the developers have fixed the issue the testers will once again test the project.
-This proccess wil reoccur until the issue is resolved.
+This process will reoccur until the issue is resolved.

 ## 7.0 FEATURES TO BE TESTED

-We will be testing many features in the game such as..
+We will be testing many features in the game such as...
 * Player mechanics
 * Enemy mechanics
 * Game physics